Embassy of Japan, Seoul: History

-Description
+Design

 The building has been described as "a large, red brick structure surrounded by high, barbed-wire-topped walls and guarded at all hours by dozens of police officers".
-In 2015, renovation work begun on the embassy's current building, built in 1976.

 Demonstrations

 The embassy is known as the site of numerous South Korean anti-Japanese demonstrations.
-In 1974 the embassy was ransacked by angry protesters, during a time of heightened tensions between Japan and South Korea.
-In 2005 two South Koreans sliced off their fingers during a protest related to the Liancourt Rocks dispute, outside the embassy.
-In 2012 a South Korean driver rammed his truck against the gate of the embassy, claiming it was done to highlight the Liancourt Rocks dispute.
+In 1974, the embassy was ransacked by angry protesters during a time of heightened tensions between Japan and South Korea.
+In 2005, two South Koreans sliced off their fingers during a protest related to the Liancourt Rocks dispute outside the embassy.
+In 2012, a South Korean driver rammed his truck against the gate of the embassy, claiming it was done to highlight the Liancourt Rocks dispute.